cortex-lab/phy/docs/visualization.md

 This generic view shows histogram related to the selected clusters.
 Built-in statistics views include:

-* Inter-spike intervals
+* Inter-spike intervals (computed using all spikes for the selected clusters)
-* Instantenous firing-rate
+* Instantenous firing-rate (computed using all spikes for the selected clusters)
-* Template amplitude
+* Template amplitude (computed using the same subset of spikes as in the amplitude view)

 ![image](https://user-images.githubusercontent.com/1942359/58951704-193e5080-8792-11e9-873f-91a9115a9e7c.png)